Monday-Friday7:30 a.m. - 5:30 p.m.

 A town was established in August 1866.
 The Denver, South Park & Pacific, a 3-foot narrow gauge line, first arrived in Pine Grove from Denver in 1878.
 That summer, both passenger and freight service began and continued for 59 years, after which the right-of-way reverted to ranches along the line.
 Pine Grove was the first fueling station west of Denver, and was the base of operations for several helper engines and their crews.
 Helper engines were attached to heavily laden trains to help push them up the steep mountains and over the passes.
 Upon reaching the pass, the helper engine was uncoupled and returned to its base to await the next train.

 The 42-mile trip from Denver to Pine Grove took 2 1/2 hours and cost each passenger $1.50.
 After delivering all the picnickers and fishermen to local resorts like Pine Grove and Crystal Lake, the train veered off onto a temporary spur for an occasional stop at Pine Valley Ranch.
 This train stop was named “Hildebrand” after the original homesteader.
-When the Baehr family purchased the ranch in 1925, they named their stop “Baehrden,” and the depot’s large black and white sign hung above the tracks near the river.
+When the Baehr family purchased the ranch in 1925, they named their stop “Baehrden,” and with a large black and white sign hung above the tracks near the river.

 In the late 19th century, J.W.
 Hildebrand, Thomas Busher and the Liming family homesteaded Pine Valley.
 In 1908, Charlie Eggert, owner of the Eggert Ice Company of Denver, purchased the property to be used for harvesting ice from the many nearby lakes, most of which he had built and owned.
 Eggert’s ice operations in the Pine area continued well into the 1920s, and ice cutting was a major industry, employing many people in the Pine area.